 But they are interested in earthly destinies, only that they have more than earthly aims.
 Men are like frogs living at the bottom of some dark well, from which they can see nothing of the outside world.
 Believers are men who, while living in such conditions, have heard the singing of a skylark.
 And miracle of miracles-they have understood the song!
 It speaks about sun and moon and stars and tree-covered mountains and hills and a wonderful sea.
 They have faith in this song.
 They have the assurance that there exists a heavenly paradise.
-Without neglecting their earthly duties, they strive towards it and call others to join them.
+Without neglecting their earthly duties, they strive toward it and call others to join them.

-If there is anyone who believes in the possibilities of evolution even more than Darwin, it is the Christian.
-He believes in a new birth.
+The Christian believes in a new birth.
 He believes that a frog can become a lark, that a human being can become a partaker of the divine nature, and this not by a long process, but instantly by faith in Jesus Christ.

-Believing all this, Christians fight for justice in this

-world while striving after the heavenly paradise.
+Believing all this, Christians fight for justice in this world while striving after the heavenly paradise.